 The supplies needed are minimal.
 A piece of good-quality paper, a fine-point technical pen, and a pencil are all you need to do your first Zentangle tile.
 The costs to get started are very reasonable.
 And with minimal supplies, this is the type of project you can carry with you and do anyplace.

 Zentangle can take many shapes and forms.
 Once you learn the basics, you can expand to decorate many other surfaces, you can even add color to the surface or the line.
-There are no rules in Zentangle-and no mistakes!
+There are no rules in Zentangle-

 These blogs will take you in all sorts of directions into the Zentagle community.

 As a decorative painter, I use Zentangle along with the things I’ve learned through decorative painting classes to give my art its own touch.
 I also teach Zentangle in the Chicago area and will travel.

 There are Certified Zentangle Teachers (CZT), throughout the country and the world.Listings can be found on the Zentangle website.
 Try a class with a CZT